Man charged in connection with Waterford shooting

-A man in his 30s has been charged in relation to the shooting of another man just before Christmas Day.
+A man has been remanded in custody after being charged in relation to the shooting of another man just before Christmas Day.

 Another man, also aged in his 30s, has been released without charge.